stakater/Playbook/content/stakaterplatform/stakaterplatform.md

 | :-------------------: | :------------------------------------------------------------------------------: | :--------------:| :--:| :-------------:|
 | [Prometheus Operator](https://github.com/coreos/prometheus-operator)         | [Public](https://github.com/helm/charts/tree/master/stable/prometheus-operator)                                 |       Yes       | N/A |      None      |
 | [Metrics server](https://github.com/coreos/prometheus-operator)         | [Public](https://github.com/helm/charts/tree/master/stable/metrics-server)                                 |       Yes       | N/A |      None      |

-We are using Prometheus Operator helm chart to deploy following monitoring components:

-- **Prometheus**: It is an opensource monitoring solution for metrics and alerting.

-- **Service Monitors**: CRD to generate prometheus configuration to monitor Kubernetes services.

-- **AlertManager**: It is part of Prometheus's alerting feature.
-Alert rules are defined in Prometheus server that send alerts to Alertmanager.
-Once alerts are received Alertmanager can group, inhibit or silence them.

-- **Node Exporter**: Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, with pluggable metric collectors.

-- **Kube State Metrics**: It is a service that generates metrics about kubernetes objects by using Kubebernetes API server.

-- **Grafana**: Grafana is an open source metric analytics & visualization suite with support for Elasticsearch, Prometheus etc. Currently, it is being used with Prometheus.

 #### Default Configurations